HelloZeroNet/Documentation/docs/en/faq.md

  - `sudo nano /etc/tor/torrc`
  - Remove the `#` character from lines `ControlPort 9051` and `CookieAuthentication 1` (line ~57)
  - Restart tor
  - Add permission for yourself to read the auth cookie.
-With Debian Linux, the command is `sudo usermod -a -G debian-tor [yourlinuxuser]`<br>(if you are not on Debian check the file's user group by `ls -al /var/run/tor/control.authcookie`)
+With Debian Linux, the command is `sudo usermod -a -G debian-tor [yourlinuxuser]`<br>(if you are not on Debian check the file's user group by `ls -al /var/run/tor/control.authcookie` and check directory permissions by `ls -ld /var/run/tor`)
  - Logout/Login with your user to apply group changes

 > __Tip:__ You can verify if your Tor setup is running correctly using `echo 'PROTOCOLINFO' | nc 127.0.0.1 9051`